faenuccio-teaching/GradCourse25/GradCourse25/2_SetsAndFunctions_lecture.md

     `⌘`

-Yet, given a function `P : α → Prop` we prefer to write `setOf P : Set α` rather then `P : Set α` to avoid _abusing definitional equality_.
+Yet, given a function `P : α → Prop` we prefer to write `setOf P : Set α` to denote the set, rather then `P : Set α`, to avoid _abusing definitional equality_.

 ### Some examples:
 1. How to prove that something belongs to a set?